boardfish/dissertation/contents/1-literature-review.md

 These forms of escape room can be reset instantly by resetting the game.
-Whether this is done by restarting an attempt, restarting the game, or removing save files and starting over, it is often trivial compared to how long it takes to reset escape rooms. @liam2019 explains that resetting physical escape rooms can often take as long as 15 minutes, and that it is something escape room maintainers seek to optimise; the shorter a reset takes, the more time is available to welcome customers.
+Whether this is done by restarting an attempt, restarting the game, or removing save files and starting over, it is often trivial compared to how long it takes to reset escape rooms.
+In discussion with @liam2019, he established that resetting physical escape rooms can often take as long as 15 minutes, and that it is something escape room maintainers seek to optimise; the shorter a reset takes, the more time is available to welcome customers.

 Quick resets are a priority in many different situations.
-Tuzak develops portable escape games that are run in shopping centres [@gunduz2018preventing] - the move to shopping centres, made as part of their blue ocean strategy, was likely chosen in an effort to capture new customers, making it all the more important that the room could be reset quickly.
-Several studies cover the use of escape rooms as a means for education [@lopezuse; @rouse2017lessons;
+Tuzak develops portable escape games that are run in shopping centres [@gunduz2018preventing].
+Their choice to move to shopping centres was likely made in an effort to capture new customers, making it all the more important that the room could be reset quickly.
+Several studies cover the use of escape rooms as a means for education [@lopezuse; @rouse2017lessons; @peleg2019lab; @beguin2019computer], which would also prioritise this to fit within timetabled school hours.
+The aforementioned application by @lopezuse allowed multiple groups to tackle the escape rooms at the same time by removing the need to reset puzzles entirely.
-@peleg2019lab; @beguin2019computer] In particular, the previously-mentioned
-application by @lopezuse allowed multiple groups to tackle the escape rooms at the same time by removing the need to reset puzzles entirely.

 <!-- VR -->

-@liam2019 theorises that virtual reality (VR) escape rooms such as *[EXIT VR](https://exit-vr.de/en/)* may be the next stage for the industry, which allow immersive rooms to be created while effectively eliminating the issue of resetting the room as above.
+The field of virtual reality is capable of creating escape rooms that bridge the boundary between the digital (e.g. *Myst*) and the physical. @liam2019 theorises that virtual reality (VR) escape rooms such as *[EXIT VR](https://exit-vr.de/en/)* may be the next stage for the industry, which allow immersive rooms to be created while effectively eliminating the issue of resetting the room as above.
 This would bring the escape room cycle full circle,